blackbaud/npi-datamart-ux/js/src/datamartauthentication/docs/datamartauthentication.md

 <a name="npi-datamart.module_authentication..BBDataMartAuthentication"></a>

 ## BBDataMartAuthentication(options) ⇒ `BBDataMartAuthentication`
-An class to handle authentication with the DataMart APIs
+An Angular Factory to create BBDataMartAuthentication objects

 **Kind**: inner method of `[authentication](#npi-datamart.module_authentication)`
-**Returns**: `BBDataMartAuthentication` - The class containing methods to handle authentication on the DataMart API
+**Returns**: `BBDataMartAuthentication` - The class containing methods to handle authentication on the Data Mart API
 **Params**

 - `options` - Object containing the information for domain and single sign on